Today I thought I’d show you how I’ve styled our dining room built-in shelves.

 I thought the point of this post would be to just show you what I’ve got going on in the dining room right now.
 However, it dawned on me while typing this post that the reason this set-up makes me happy is because the things I’m decorating with have special meaning to me.

-The shelves aren’t filled with new and trendy items.
+The dining room built-in shelves aren’t filled with new and trendy items.
 They are filled with bits and pieces of character that tell a story about our lives.
 From the picture of my daughter and me at Chuck E. Cheese to the wooden box I received as a 5-year-old girl, these items have special meaning.

 That’s not to say I don’t like new.
 Trust me.
 I like a little retail therapy as much as the next person!
 But, right now, I’m appreciating what I have and where we’ve come from as a family.
 It’s a good place to be.